Contact Us for a Free Consultation (213) 542-0979

 Will Cooperating With Federal Authorities Help My Case?

-If you do decide that it's in your interest to cooperate with them then obviously what's called a proper session will be set up where you, your attorney, the prosecutor, the agents related to the case and even sometimes agents related to other cases they are investigating that they think you might have information about will be present and then they're going to ask you questions.
+If you do decide that it's in your interest to cooperate with them, then obviously what's called a proper session will be set up where you, your attorney, the prosecutor, the agents related to the case, and even sometimes agents related to other cases they are investigating that they think you might have information about will be present.
+Then they're going to ask you questions.

-You'll probably get what's called a Queen for a Day letter, which is basically an agreement between you and the government saying anything you say there cannot be used against you with some exceptions which can be explained to you by your attorney.
+You'll probably get what's called a Queen for a Day letter, which is basically an agreement between you and the government saying anything you say there cannot be used against you, with some exceptions, which your attorney can explain to you.

 Whatever you say there, they won't be able to use against you.
-As far as whether you should cooperate or not, there are a number of different factors, like whether or not you could actually provide any substantial assistance that would benefit you down the road.
+As far as whether you should cooperate, there are a number of different factors, like whether you could provide any substantial assistance that would benefit you down the road.

-Again, that's something that you have to assess with your attorney and then your attorney talks with the government about it and then you decide whether or not going down that path is in your best interest or not.
+Again, that's something that you have to assess with your attorney.
+Then, your attorney talks with the government about it, and you decide whether or not going down that path is in your best interest.

 How Do The Sentencing Guidelines Work In Federal Court?

-The sentencing guidelines are basically a recommendation to the sentencing judge as to what your sentence should be based on a number of different factors.
+The sentencing guidelines are a recommendation to the sentencing judge as to what your sentence should be based on several different factors.
 They're going to look at your criminal history.

-They're going to assess the type of crime that you're charged with and whether or not there are any mitigating factors and whether or not there are any aggregating factors.
-There are a whole host of different things that go into a judge deciding what sentence a person should get.
+They're going to assess the type of crime you're charged with, whether there are any mitigating factors, and whether or not there are any aggregating factors.
+A whole host of different things go into a judge deciding what sentence a person should get.

-The sentencing guidelines are a nationwide thing, but, again, they're advisory, meaning that the judges are simply to consult the sentencing guidelines and ultimately they're just one of the things that they evaluate in deciding whether or what your sentence should be.
+The sentencing guidelines are nationwide, but they're advisory, meaning that the judges are to consult the sentencing guidelines.
+Ultimately, they're just one of the things they evaluate when deciding whether or not your sentence should be.

 Do Most Federal Criminal Charges Even Go To Trial?

 As far as whether a federal criminal case is going to trial is something that you need to discuss with your chosen attorney.
-I would say most federal cases do not go to trial because the federal government is very sophisticated and they do a thorough investigation and they're obviously not going to want to file a case if they can't win.
+Most federal cases do not go to trial because the federal government is very sophisticated, and they do a thorough investigation.
+They won't want to file a case if they can't win.

-That being said, it doesn't mean they're always right and that doesn't mean that they always have the other party's version of events.
-As we know, everything in life is subjective and there is more than meets the eye in every case.
+That being said, it doesn't mean they're always right, and it doesn't mean they always have the other party's version of events.
+As we know, everything in life is subjective, and there is more than meets the eye in every case.

-Sometimes the truth lies in the middle and sometimes the truth the government has it completely wrong.
-Most federal cases do not go to trial but for the ones that do go to trial, obviously, you're going to want to be prepared and have a good criminal defense lawyer by your side.
-If you do make a decision to go to trial, you better have evidence on your side in order to prove that you're not guilty.
+Sometimes, the truth lies in the middle, and sometimes, the truth the government has is completely wrong.
+Most federal cases do not go to trial, but for those that do go to trial, you're going to want to be prepared and have a good criminal defense lawyer by your side.
+If you decide to go to trial, you better have evidence on your side to prove that you're not guilty.

 Menu